 The customer log file stores messages generated by the switch applications.
 This includes logs that record normal daily operations of the protocols, as well as error conditions detected.
 These events are primarily used for troubleshooting and auditing.
-The customer log file is persistent across switch reloads, and it can be modified or removed.
+The customer log file is persistent across switch reloads and can be modified or removed.
 It can be configured to log messages of a certain severity.
 Its maximum size can also be configured to a value between 4 kilobytes (KB) and 10 megabytes (MB).
 The log file consists of 8 individual parts, each with a maximum size of 1.25 MB.
 By default, the switch is configured with a log file that has a maximum size of 10 MB and it stores messages with a severity level of 6 or higher.

 The platform log file is used to store system messages generated by the switch operating system.
 These messages are mostly used for internal and debugging purposes, and are typically not of interest to the end users.
 These messages are stored in a set of files which are persistent across switch reloads.
 However, the log file is permanent and it cannot be removed or modified.
-It logs any system messages regardless of their severity and it consists of 4 individual parts, each with a maximum size of 1 MB, adding to a maximum total of 4 MB.
+It logs any system messages regardless of their severity and it consists of four individual parts, each with a maximum size of 1 MB, adding to a maximum total of 4 MB.

-To configure the storing of syslog messages in a customer log file on the switch, use the following command:
+To configure the storing of syslog messages in a customer log file on the switch, use the command:

 '''

-Switch(config)# logging logfile <log name> <0-7 (severity level)> size <4,096-10,485,760 (bytes)>
+\label{logingloss} \mbox{Switch(config)\# logging logfile} \mbox{ $<$0.7$ (severity level)> size $<$4,096-10485760$ (bytes)>$}

 '''